 The burden now needs to fall on neurotypicals to understand autistic communication.

 What Can We Do

 If you've got an autistic child, support them to understand their diagnosis and share it with those in the classroom.
-Some of my favourite books are “My Brother Charlie” by Holly Robinson Peete and "Uniquely Wired" by Julia Cook.
+Some of my favourite books are "Just Right for Me" by autistic author Melanie Heyworth and "Uniquely Wired" by Julia Cook.
 Find autistic models either in the community or their special interests.
 [Fun fact: The creator of Pokemon is autistic!
 He created Pokemon when nurturing his special interest of finding bugs]

 Read autistic authors and listen to the autistic voice (the hashtag #ActuallyAutistic brings great resources).
 Chloe Hayden (previously Princess Aspien) is well known for her TikToks and YouTube videos on autism education.

 If you see an autistic individual when out, support your child to ask questions about why they may move the body the way they do, or communicate in their way.
 "Some people use their words to express their happiness, that person uses interesting noises to express they're happy when they're out!".
 If they're with a carer, ask the carer if it's okay to approach them and talk to them directly.

 Support schools and classrooms to encourage inclusion and talk about diversity in all its shapes and forms - processing and communication as well as the kinds of festivals we celebrate, countries we come from and our skin colour.